 Introduction

-Biophilia in Context 6
+Biophilia in Context

 Design Considerations 15

 The Patterns 27

 Nature in the Space 30

 Natural Analogues 44

 Nature of the Space 51

 Closing Thoughts from the Authors 60

 Appendices 61

 1. Endnotes 61

 2. Health Outcomes Table 1: a. with Research Citations b. as a Presentation Slide 64 65

+2 Decommonded Deadings 66

-3. Recommended Readings 66
+5. Recommended Readings

 4. Patterns in Translation 67

-5. References 70
+4. Patterns in Translation 5.
+References 67 70

-6. Press-Ready Postcards 80
+4. Patterns in Translation 5.
+References 6.
+Press-Ready Postcards 67 70 80